-QA/QC procedures to be Since this is a public data calculated and given by the Brazilian DNA, no applied: QA/QC procedures will be applied.
-Any comment: Data / Parameter: $BF{K,y}$ Data unit: Tons of dry matter.
+Data / Parameter: $BF{K,y}$ Data unit: Tons of dry matter.
 Description: Quantity of biomass residue type k combusted in the project plant during the year y.
 Source of data to be used: On site indirect measurements.
 Value of data applied for As the plant will be built in three different stages, the quantity of bagasse the purpose of calculating combusted will be different for each year of the crediting period, according expected emission to the installed power generation capacity. reductions in section B.5 Data applied for the purpose of calculating expected emission reductions in section B.5 are detailed in section B.6.3.
-Description of As it is common practice in the sugarcane sector and in this type of CDM measurement methods and procedures to be applied: projects in Brazil, bagasse quantity measurement in the project activity is done in an indirect way.
-The total bagasse consumed in the facility is based procedures to be applied. on the total sugarcane crushed and the percent amount of bagasse in the sugarcane.
-The percentage of bagasse per unit of cane is measured in the plant's own internal laboratory. plant 5 0 will internal laboratory.
+Description of As per common practice in the sugarcane processing sector and in this type measurement methods and of CDM projects in Brazil, bagasse quantity measurement in the project procedures to be applied: activity is done in an indirect way.
+The total bagasse consumed in the facility is based on the total sugarcane crushed and the percent amount of bagasse in the sugarcane.
+The percentage of bagasse per unit of cane is measured in the plant's own internal laboratory. plant's own internal laboratory.
 The quantity of biomass combusted will be monitored continuously, with an annual energy balance.
 Weight meters will be used.
 Data will be adjusted for the moisture content in order to determine the quantity of dry biomass.
-The quantity will be crosschecked with the quantity of electricity (and heat) generated and any fuel purchase receipts (if available).
+The values will be crosschecked with the quantity of electricity generated.
 QA/QC procedures to be Measurements will be cross-checked with an annual energy balance that is applied: based on purchased quantities (if possible) and stock changes.
 Any comment: There is nor fuel neither biomass purchase.